mechpunchfoundry/deep-researcher/README.md

 ## Infrastructure

-Runs on a self-hosted Intel i5 / 16GB RAM server on Ubuntu, accessible remotely via Tailscale.
+Runs on a self-hosted server, accessible remotely via Tailscale.
 No GPU required — the pipeline is designed around CPU-friendly models that produce strong results at modest hardware requirements.

 ---